analog-garage/carla/Docs/how_to_build_on_mac.md

 Launching the editor
 --------------------

-To open the editor once the project is already built
+As long as CarlaUE4 was built against the standard 4.18 engine from the Epic Games installer launcher, you can launch the editor from the Epic Games Launcher or by opening the `.uproject` file from the finder or by using the open command:

+   $ open Unreal/CarlaUE4/CarlaUE4.uproject

+If you didn't use the standard engine, you can launch the editor using:

     $ cd Unreal/CarlaUE4
-    $ open -a ~/UnrealEngine_4.18/Engine/Binaries/Mac/UE4Editor.app "$PWD/CarlaUE4.uproject"
+    $ open -a ${UE4_ROOT}/Engine/Binaries/Mac/UE4Editor.app "$PWD/CarlaUE4.uproject"

 Test (Optional)
 ---------------